 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year before the dividend is declared by the board of directors.
-If we were to exchange the preferred stock for debentures, we would assume the principal and interest payment obligations under the terms of the debentures.
-Our ability to pay dividends under the preferred stock, to make payments of principal and interest under the debentures and to pay dividends on our common stock in the future will depend on our financial results, liquidity and financial condition.
+Our ability to pay dividends on our common stock in the future will depend on our financial results, liquidity and financial condition.

 In November 2006, our Board of Directors authorized a share repurchase program to repurchase up to 3 million shares of our Class B common stock as well as the initiation of a quarterly cash dividend for the holders of the Class A common stock and Class B common stock.
 In February 2008, our Board of Directors authorized an increase in the share repurchase program to provide for the repurchase up to 5 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of our Class B common stock.
+In August 2008, the Company's board of directors authorized an increase in the share repurchase up to 6 million shares in the aggregate (less shares previously repurchased under the share repurchase up to 6 million shares in the aggregate (less shares previously repurchased under the share repurchase up to 6 million shares in the aggregate (less shares previously repurchased under the share repurchase up to 6 million shares in the aggregate (less shares previously repurchased under the share repurchase up to 6 million shares in the aggregate (less shares previously repurchased under the share repurchase up to 6 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of the Company's Class B common stock.
 Under the revised share repurchase program, repurchases may take place in the open market and in privately negotiated transactions and at times and in such amounts as we deem appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 This stock repurchase program does not have an expiration date and may be limited or terminated at any time without prior notice.
-During the three months ended March 31, 2008, approximately 786,000 shares of Class B common stock were repurchased.
+During the nine months ended September 30, 2008, approximately 2.6 million shares of Class B common stock were repurchased.

 The quarterly cash dividend was initiated at \$0.02 per share of Class A common stock and Class B common stock.
-For 2007, quarterly dividends were paid on February 15, May 15, August 15 and November 15, to Class A and Class B common stockholders of record as of the close of business on February 2, May 4, August 3 and November 2, respectively.
-The aggregate quarterly dividend paid in February 2008 was approximately \$822,000.
+For 2008, quarterly dividends were paid on February 15, May 15 and August 15 to Class A and Class B common stockholders of record as of the close of business on February 2, May 4 and August 4, respectively.
+The aggregate quarterly dividend paid in August 2008 was approximately \$792,000.

-In April 2008, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock and \$2.97 per share on our 4.75% convertible exchangeable preferred stock.
-Marchex will pay these dividends on May 15, 2008 to the holders of record as of the close of business on May 2, 2008.
+In October 2008, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock.
+Marchex will pay these dividends on November 17, 2008 to the holders of record as of the close of business on November 6, 2008.

-Although we expect that the annual cash dividend, subject to capital availability, will be \$0.08 per common share or approximately \$3.2 million for the foreseeable future, there can be no assurance that we will continue to pay dividends at such a rate or at all.
+Although we expect that the annual cash dividend, subject to capital availability, will be \$0.08 per common share or approximately \$3.1 million for the foreseeable future, there can be no assurance that we will continue to pay dividends at such a rate or at all.